zonemaster/zonemaster/docs/internal/maintenance/ChangeManagement.md

 there are formal requirements, specifications for implementing the requirements and then any design and architecture fulfilling the specifications, and finally the implementation and quality assurance.
-When all this is performed successully the software package is released using the release process.
+When all this is performed successfully the software package is released using the release process.

 #### Decision on discarding or including changes